-A 64-year-old female with a history of heart transplant, diabetes mellitus type II, and hypothyroidism.
+A 64-year-old female with a history of heart transplant, diabetes mellitus type II, and hypothyroidism experienced progressively severe symptoms of restlessness and an urge to move after initiating tacrolimus therapy.
 The heart transplant was performed in September 2016 without immediate complications.
-She received tacrolimus (1 mg BID for 3 days, then gradually increased up to 5 mg BID and adjusting the dose according to FK 506.), mycophenolate mofetil (1500 mg OD), and prednisolone (5 mg OD).
-In April 2020, she started having trembling legs when standing and a swaying upper body that improved with walking, and the symptoms did not bother her initially.
-Subsequently, her symptoms were progressive until the symptoms became severe enough to interfere with her daily activities and she needed someone to be with her most of the time.
-In August 2022, she came to our clinic, where she was initially diagnosed with a functional disorder, as her physical examination, brain MRI, and NCS/EMG were normal, and there was no recent event or new medication.
+She received tacrolimus (1 mg BID for three days, then gradually increased up to 5 mg BID and adjusting the dose according to FK 506.), mycophenolate mofetil (1500 mg OD), and prednisolone (5 mg OD).
+In April 2020, she started having trembling legs when standing and a swaying upper body that improved with walking.
+The symptoms did not bother her initially.
+Her symptoms were progressive until they became severe enough to interfere with her daily activities and she needed someone to be with her most of the time.
+In August 2022, she came to our clinic, where she was initially diagnosed with a functional disorder, as her physical examination, brain MRI, and nerve conduction study /EMG were normal, and there was no recent event or new medication.
 She described her symptoms as an inability to sit still with an urge to move.
 She also had intermittent postural tremors in the upper and lower limbs.
 She feels better when she is constantly moving, such as walking or fidgeting.
 She also suffered from chronic anxious thoughts that affected her sleep.
 She had no other neurological symptoms.